We can accept funds on your behalf and transfer to any international bank.

 PoA or Power of Attorney is an agreement or a written legal contract between 2 parties, either individuals or companies, where one party authorizes another to represent them and act on their behalf.
 The PoA can be used by UAE residents who are not able to perform actions that require their physical presence.
 Non-UAE residents also often use a PoA when they are required to be legally present while conducting either personal or business matters.
 There are numerous benefits of using a PoA, from saving you time and money you would have to spend on frequent trips and accommodations, to sparing you the inconvenience of doing everything yourself and having to take time off work to do it.
 In this article, you will learn when a PoA can be used and by whom in relation to the real estate purchase transaction, and what the requirements are.

 There are different types of PoAs in the UAE each with a different purpose and legal implications that come with it.
-The most common type of a PoA is the General PoA, which covers a broad range of authorized actions, and there is also the Special PoA, which is an authorization issued for a specific purpose and focused on a limited set of actions that can be performed on the principal’s behalf (the person giving the authorization).
+The most common type of a PoA is the General PoA, which covers a broad range of authorized actions, and there is also the Specific Sales PoA, which is an authorization issued for a specific purpose and focused on a limited set of actions that can be performed on the principal’s behalf (the person giving the authorization).

 General Power of Attorney- the following are actions that can be authorized with this type of PoA: